nxskok/notes/slides_c32.md

 2016-08-31 21:00:00,2016-09-02 17:00:00
 ```

-## Do they get read in as date-times? xxx
+## Do they get read in as date-times?

 - These ought to get read in and converted to date-times: